RESPONSE TO AMENDMENT

 Regarding claim 5, Klimov teaches that polyurethane is a suitable material for the base layer, see p.
 11, [0112] describing polymers and p.
 2, [0016] and claim 79 describing polyurethane as the polymer matrix material.

-Regarding claim 4, Klimov describes the seal of claim 1 as described above.
+Regarding claims 3 and 4, Klimov and Agarwal are relied upon as described above to describe the laminate of claim 1.
 Klimov does not specify a carrier layer which is embossed.

 However, Ackermann describes laminated solar concentration devices (see p.
 1, [0001]) and teaches a carrier layer which is embossed, see carrier layer 3 of FIG. 2 and description of Example 1 at p.
 10, [0164].

-Klimov and Ackermann are analogous because they each describe photovoltaics and luminescent solar concentration devices, thus they are suitable to be used together.
+Klimov and Ackermann are analogous because they each describe photovoltaics and luminescent solar concentration devices, thus they are suitable to be used together with the window structure of Agwarwal.

 Regarding claims 7-9, Klimov describes the seal of claim 1 as described above, including that the foil layer (layer 420 in FIG. 9) includes a first side and second side (the top and bottom sides as shown).
 However, Klimov does not specify an adhesive coating on at least one side of the foil layer as claimed.